abarrak/docker-server-role/README.md

 Role Variables
 --------------

-The default varibales are defined in `defaults/main.yml`, and should be overriden as convenient.
+The default variables are defined in `defaults/main.yml`, and should be overriden as convenient.

 Dependencies